Is Your Family Ready for the Recruiting Game?

 Dr. Trina Wiggins

-As one of the early African-American gymnasts to compete at Stanford, she brought both talent and tenacity to the sport — qualities that have defined her career ever since.
+As the first African-American woman to compete on Stanford’s gymnastics team, she brought both talent and tenacity to the sport—qualities that have continued to define her career.

-Her athletic journey continued at home, where she and her husband — a former Vanderbilt football player — raised twin sons who both earned Division I basketball scholarships at Stanford.
+Her athletic journey extended to family life, where she and her husband—a former Vanderbilt football player—raised twin sons who each earned Division I basketball scholarships at Stanford.

-This unique combination of personal and family experience gives Dr. Wiggins a 360-degree perspective on the demands, challenges, and opportunities student-athletes face.
+This unique combination of personal achievement and family experience gives Dr. Wiggins a rare 360-degree perspective on the demands, challenges, and opportunities student-athletes face.

 5 Mistakes Parents Make in the College